-We have granted stock options to our named executive officers and certain of our directors.
-See the sections titled "Board of Directors and Corporate Governance - Director Compensation" and "Executive Compensation," for a description of these stock options.
+We have granted stock options to our named executive officers and our directors.
+See the sections titled "Director Compensation" and "Executive Compensation," for a description of these stock options.
+In the ordinary course of business, we enter into offer letters and employment agreements with our executive officers.
+We have also entered into indemnification agreements with each of our directors and officers.
+The indemnification agreements and our certificate of incorporation and bylaws require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.